by Jillian Button, Hannah Biggins, Victoria Costa, Tiana Macleod and Alexander Batsis · 8 April 2025

 Failure to comply with the new regime may attract civil penalties under the Corporations Act.
 Additionally, ASIC can issue infringement notices for non-compliance.

-When making climate-related financial disclosures, boards should be aware of the heightened risk of greenwashing claims.
-Both ASIC and the ACCC have announced greenwashing as an enforcement priority for FY24, and civil penalty proceedings have already commenced against several companies for alleged greenwashing.
+ASIC's facilitative approach is helpful as practices emerge, particularly in the early years of the new regime.
+However, when making climate-related financial disclosures, boards should be particularly aware of the heightened risk of greenwashing claims.
+Both ASIC and the ACCC have announced greenwashing as an enforcement priority for FY25, and civil penalty proceedings have already commenced against several companies for alleged greenwashing.
 Importantly, ASIC has specifically warned that its future cases may move beyond claims of misleading or deceptive conduct, including by potentially pursuing claims relating to a breach of directors' duties in connection with a company's greenwashing-related conduct.

 The new regime may also present wider business risks, including: